agonzalezrom/php-docker-image/README.md

 Your contributions, issues, and feature requests are welcome!

 Feel free to check [issues page](../../issues).
 You can also take a look at the [contributing guide](CONTRIBUTING.md).

-## 🛠️ Maintenance

-This Docker image is maintained by [Your Name or Your Organization Name](Your Website/Profile Link).